JNRowe/jnrowe.github.io/articles/side_projects.rst

 .. _dig around on GitHub: https://github.com/explore
 .. _makezine: http://makezine.com/

 The point is simple.
-Yes, I *may* know someone who is working on project related to some topic, but that is only because many of the people I know are spitting out projects that may be websites on what often appears to be a weekly basis.
+Yes, I *may* know someone who is working on project/website related to some topic, but that is only because many of the people I know are spitting out new projects on what often appears to be a weekly basis.

+.. rubric:: Footnotes

+.. [#s1] I really don't count `this site <http://jnrowe.github.io/>`__, as it
+         is just a jumbled content dump with no real purpose.